TouchDesigner/TouchEngine-Windows/README.md

 Using TouchEngine
 -----------------

 TouchEngine.dll, TouchEngine.lib and include/TouchEngine should be included/linked in your own applications. `#include <TouchEngine/TouchEngine.h>` in any source file you wish to use TouchEngine in.
-Note that to graphics-specific functions are not included in the umbrella header.
+Note that graphics-specific functions are not included in the umbrella header.
 For example to use Direct3D 12, add `#include <TouchEngine/TED3D12.h>` to your includes.

 TEObjects
 ---------